 The Ivors Academy is a not-for-profit membership organisation.
 We are funded by our members with additional income from awards, royalties and subsidies.
 We manage our finances carefully to make sure that we provide value for money to our members.

-It is free for Academy members to enter works for The Ivors and The Ivors Composer Awards.
+The Academy offers a tiered discount for Standard and Professional members to enter works for The Ivors and The Ivors Composer Awards.
 There are bursaries available for music creators who need financial assistance to join the Academy.
 If a music creator decides not to join the Academy they would pay an administration fee to enter, which has been kept as low as possible.

 - Entries are regardless of educational level, qualification or background

 The Academy makes awards based on musical achievement and contribution to the industry regardless of education, qualification, background or difference.

 The Rising Star Award has an age limit of under 25.
 This award deliberately provides recognition of emerging talent amongst younger creators.
 This award forms part of initiatives to actively encourage younger music creators to join the Academy which includes our Under 25 discounted membership, Youth Network and Youth Council.